sbelakho2/apex-mediation-platform/docs/Customer-Facing/03_SDK_ANDROID.md

 ### 1. Add Dependencies

-Add the ApexMediation repository and dependency to your `build.gradle` (app level):
+Add the repository and dependency to your `build.gradle` (app level):

 ```groovy
 repositories {